D3Automation/angular-c360-sample/README.md

   ```
 This will start both a web server ([lite-server](https://github.com/johnpapa/lite-server)) and a task runner ([gulp](http://gulpjs.com/)), both in watch mode, and then automatically browse to the application.
 The browser will then automatically refresh whenever a change is saved to any html/js/css/scss file in the project.
 To stop the web server, type CTRL+C in the command window.

 *Note that if you already have a C360 session active in the same browser as the application, then the application web page will display the message "An Error Has Occurred".
-Close the other session and refresh the browser to clear the error.*
+To clear the error, close the both the previous session tab and the web application tab and then manually browse to http://127.0.0.1:5000.*

 ## Authors